lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Sets $$ to 1 if actor is in the faction indicated by the FormId, 0 otherwise
+Returns: bool: true if actor is in the faction indicated by the FormId, false otherwise

 **Parameters**

-    actor: target Actor
+    Form: actor: target Actor
-    faction: FACTION FormID
+    Form: faction: the Faction

 **Example**

     actor_infaction $actor "skyrim.esm:378958"

-$$ will be 1 if $actor is a follower (CurrentFollowerFaction)
+$$ will be true if $actor is a follower (CurrentFollowerFaction)

 ### actor_isaffectedby

 **Description**

-Sets $$ to 1 if the specified actor is currently affected by the MGEF or SPEL indicated by FormID (accepts either)
+Returns: bool: true if the specified actor is currently affected by the MGEF or SPEL indicated by FormID (accepts either); false otherwise

 **Parameters**

-    actor: target Actor
+    Form: actor: target Actor
     (optional) "ALL": if specified, all following MGEF or SPEL FormIDs must be found on the target Actor
-    magic effect or spell: MGEF or SPEL FormID [<MGEF or SPEL FormID> <MGEF or SPEL FormID> ...]
+    Form: mgef: MGEF (Magic Effect) or SPEL (Spell) to check for

-**Example**
+    ; are they affected by all of the effectts (AND)

-    actor_isaffectedby $actor "skyrim.esm:1030541"
+    Usage 1: actor_isaffectedby $system.self ALL "skyrim.esm:1030541" "skyrim.esm:1030542" "skyrim.esm:1030543"
-    actor_isaffectedby $actor "skyrim.esm:1030541" "skyrim.esm:1030542" "skyrim.esm:1030543"
+    ; are they affected by any of the effectts (OR)
-    actor_isaffectedby $actor ALL "skyrim.esm:1030541" "skyrim.esm:1030542" "skyrim.esm:1030543"
+    Usage 2: actor_isaffectedby $system.self "skyrim.esm:1030541" "skyrim.esm:1030542" "skyrim.esm:1030543"